PiInTheSky/pits/README.md

 Follow the instructions at http://www.pi-in-the-sky.com/index.php?id=sd-card-image-from-scratch

+## Piezo Buzzer ##

+A piezo buzzer is another helpful device for locating a landed payload.
+Use one that will operate from 3V and consumes less than 20mA; I use RS 617-3069 which is very loud.
+Connect to a 0V pin on the Pi GPIO connector, and a spare I/O pin.

+Configure as follows, being careful to use a WiringPi pin number:

+	Piezo_Pin=4
+	Piezpo_Alt=1000

+For the above settings, the buzzer light will come on during flight once the payload descends below 1000m.

 ## Strobon LED strobe light ##

 These are **very** bright LED strobe lights made for RC models.
 You can power them from the Pi 5V and 0V lines; note that they do pull 1A for 20ms for each flash, which might cause issues depending on the power supply; if in doubt add some capacitance at the strobe.

 The LED uses a PWM input to control its mode.
 Choose any free pin, e.g. **BCM** pin 18 which is only used if you have an APRS board.
 Configure as follows, being careful to use BCM pin numbers and **not** WiringPi pin numbers:

 	Strobe_Pin=18
 	Strobe_Alt=1000